1. What are the main symptoms ?

 In many occasions, the constant use of the shoulder required in some activities causes the structures to rub against each other and become inflamed.
 One of the structures that suffer most due to this are synovial bursas, these are small sacs filled with liquid located between the structures to prevent them from rubbing against each other or to separate compartments.

 In addition, excessive use with incorrect mechanics causes micro-ruptures in the tendons, thus creating tendonitis.
 The tendons that are commonly affected are the tendons of the rotator cuff and one of the tendons of the biceps.
 Altering thus, shoulder mobility and stability.
-One of the best treatments for this injury is the massage; some physiotherapist offers a great sports massage Manchester, if you’re looking for a good Manchester physio, there are the best physiotherapists in that country.
+One of the best treatments for this injury is the massage; some physiotherapist offers a great sports massage Manchester, if you’re looking for a good Sports physiotherapist Manchester MY Sports Injury Clinic.

 Another one of the injuries that causes a strong pain of shoulder are the tears of tendons.
 These are caused by acute injuries or degenerative changes.
 In the most extreme cases, the tendon is completely torn from the bone.